soyrochus/dict-ai-te/README.md

 **dict-ai-te** is a minimalist desktop application for recording voice notes, transcribing them to text (via the OpenAI API), and saving transcripts to files.

 The app is designed for simplicity, with a clean UI inspired by modern voice recorders.
-It’s built using Python and Tkinter for broad compatibility.
+It’s built using Python and GTK 4 via PyGObject for modern Linux desktop integration.

 ![Dict-ai-te windows](img/dict-ai-te-window.png)